Wild Boar Head Cheese

 3Cooking Instructions

-1. Initial Cooking: Cover head and feet with water, simmer 3-4 hours
+1. Initial Cooking: Place the head and feet in a large pot, cover with water, and simmer gently for 3 to 4 hours.

-4. Seasoning: Season picked meat with herbs and spices
+4. Seasoning: Season the picked meat generously with herbs, spices, and a splash of vinegar for brightness.

-5. Molding: Pack meat into terrine molds or loaf pans
+5. Molding: Pack the seasoned meat firmly into terrine molds or loaf pans.

 Essential Temperature Guidelines